andresmadeddie/Security-Offensive-Defensive-Forensics/Offensive/Penetration Testing Report Target1.md

 ## Critical Vulnerabilities

-The CVE and CWE databases give us information of vulnerabilities found in the previous step.
+The CVE and CWE databases give us information on vulnerabilities found in the previous step.
 These vulnerabilities are potential points of entry:

 Vulnerability | Description | Impact
 ---|---|---
-**CWE-200** | Exposure of sensitive Information to an unauthorized actor | Allowing sensitive information to be compromised so easily can result in a breach that can have significant affects on your business
+**CWE-200** | Exposure of sensitive information to an unauthorized actor | Allowing sensitive information to be compromised so easily can result in a breach that can have consequences on your business.
 **CWE-521** | Weak Password Requirements | Not enforcing a password policy allows users to choose passwords that they can easily remember which are not typically secure.
-**CWE-284** | The software does not restrict or incorrectly restricts access to a resource from an unauthorized actor. | A user is able to execute elevated commands when they were not preauthorized to do so
+**CWE-284** | The software does not restrict or incorrectly restrict access to a resource from an unauthorized actor. | A user can execute elevated commands when they were not preauthorized to do so
-**CWE-98** | An improper control of filename for include or require statement in PHP allows a LFI allowing remote attackers to execute arbitrary code | An attacker can execute commands on the web server remotely  allowing them to further compromise the target.
+**CWE-98** | An improper control of filename for include or require statement in PHP allows an LFI allowing remote attackers to execute arbitrary code | An attacker can execute commands on the web server remotely allowing them to further compromise the target.

 ---